 For many people, the words “stretching” and “yoga” seem interchangeable.
 You do stretches in yoga, so why are they classified as two different things?
-As similar as they are, there are numerous differences between stretching and yoga.
+As similar, as they are, there are numerous differences between stretching and yoga.

 Similarities between the two.

-There are many types of yoga, from “hot” yoga, to focussing on posture, to a meditative practice.
+There are many types of yoga, from “hot” yoga, to focusing on posture, to meditative practice.
 There is not one “right” type of yoga- they all serve different purposes.
 While yoga is most associated with Hinduism, there are also a variety of yoga schools in Buddhism and Jainism as well.

 With yoga, however, many people have to be cautious starting out.
 There are several poses (such as the one below) that are not obtainable to beginners.
 “Beginner” classes aren’t always suited to true beginners, people who don’t regularly exercise, or those with physical limitations.